redox-os/book/src/advanced-build.md

 ## Cookbook

 The **Cookbook** system is an essential part of the Redox build system.
 Each Redox component package  is built and managed by the Cookbook toolset.
 The variable `REPO_BINARY` in `mk/config.mk` controls if the recipes are compiled from sources or use binary packages from Redox CI server, read the section [REPO_BINARY](./configuration-settings.md#repo_binary) for more details.
 See the [Including Programs in Redox](./including-programs.md) page for examples of using the Cookbook toolset.
-If you will be developing recipes to include in Redox, it is worthwhile to have a look at the tools in the `cookbook` directory.
+If you will be developing recipes to include in Redox.

 ## Creating a Build Environment Shell